 With this timeline in mind, an owner can position themselves to receive multiple offers.
 Some of the top tips to drive maximum value include:

 - Owners should show financial recovery from 2020.
 Having numbers back to 2019 levels is always reassuring for buyers and lenders alike.

 - Accounting records MUST be pristine, timely, and accurate.
 Owners should isolate discretionary expenses, and limit any non-mission critical capital spending.
 This is not the time to be taking out new loans or leasing new expensive equipment.

-- Businesses where the owners have strong management already in place are easier to sell and transition to potential buyers.
+- Businesses, where the owners have strong management already in place, are easier to sell and transition to potential buyers.
 In today’s business climate, companies that have staff with long tenure receive a more favorable valuation.

 Our best advice is to get a valuation as soon as possible.
-Even if you’re not thinking about an exit for two, three or even even 5 years, you need to know what your business is worth from an unbiased 3rd party.
+Even if you’re not thinking about an exit for two, three, or even 5 years, you need to know what your business is worth from an unbiased 3rd party.
 You can then create a roadmap to unlock value potential, and take some of the guesswork out of your own personal wealth management plan whether that is for starting another business, retirement, or estate planning.